Political Science Educator

 By Sarah James (jamess@gonzaga.edu)

 Several abstract concepts—like norms, democratic sacrifice, civil rights and civil liberties, and representation—are essential for understanding the dynamics of American politics.
-An important opportunity, and …
+An important opportunity, and challenge, …

 Virtual Global Exchange: Developing Short-term, Course-based Collaborative Research Partnerships for Undergraduate Students